 To support our continued expansion and development, we recently completed a public equity offering, a senior notes offering and the refinancing of our revolving credit facility.
 In May 2020, we completed a public equity offering of 2,633,587 shares of common stock for \$655 per share.
-Net proceeds from the public equity offering were approximately \$1.7 billion, after deducting approximately \$35.0 million of underwriting fees, commissions and other stock issuance costs.
+Net proceeds from the public equity offering were approximately \$1.7 billion, after deducting approximately \$35 million of underwriting fees, commissions and other stock issuance costs.
 We expect to use the net proceeds from the public equity offering to fund all or a portion of the costs of any strategic acquisitions we pursue in the future, to finance the growth of our business and/or for working capital and other general corporate purposes.
 General corporate purposes may include additions to working capital, capital expenditures, repayment of debt, investments in our subsidiaries, and the repurchase, redemption or retirement of securities, including our common stock.

 On July 1, 2020, we issued \$1.0 billion aggregate principal amount of 2.800% Senior Notes due July 15, 2030 (the "Senior Notes").
 Interest on the Senior Notes is payable semi-annually in arrears beginning on January 15, 2021.
-We may redeem the Senior Notes in whole or in part (a) at any time prior to April 15, 2030, at a redemption price equal to 100% of the principal amount of the Senior Notes, plus the Applicable Premium (as calculated in accordance with the indenture governing the Senior Notes) as of, and any accrued and unpaid interest, if any, on the principal amount of Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes being redeemed to, but excluding, the redemption date, and (b) on or after April 15, 2030, at a redemption price equal to 100% of the principal amount of Senior Notes being redeemed to, but excluding, the redemption date, if any, on the principal amount of Senior Notes being redeemed to, but excluding, the redemption date.
+We may redeem the Senior Notes in whole or in part (a) at any time prior to April 15, 2030, at a redemption price equal to 100% of the principal amount of the Senior Notes, plus the Applicable Premium (as calculated in accordance with the indenture governing the Senior Notes) as of, and any accrued and unpaid interest, if any, on the principal amount of Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of Senior Notes being redeemed to, but excluding, the redemption date, and (b) on or after April 15, 2030, at a redemption price equal to 100% of the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of Senior Notes being redeemed to, but excluding, the redemption date.
 We used a portion of the net proceeds from the issuance of the Senior Notes to repay outstanding borrowings under the 2017 Credit Agreement, and we intend to use the remaining proceeds to fund all or a portion of the costs of any strategic acquisitions we pursue in the future, to finance the growth of our business and/or for working capital and other general corporate purposes.